campfireunion/docs/docs/1.0/creator-tools/references/custom-components/handfollower.md

 # HandFollower

 This component will force an object to follow the specified hand of a user.
-It's used, for example, in the Flipside Studio onboarding experience to attach a particle effect to your hands while you record a dance.
+It's used, for example, in the Flipside onboarding experience to attach a particle effect to your hands while you record a dance.

 ![HandFollower component](https://www.flipsidexr.com/files/docs/screenshots/handfollower.png)